 One of Android’s greatest strengths, and source of occasional frustrations, is its wide variety of software variations.
-Samsung, Huawei, Sony, and even Google offer their own take on the core Android experience, introducing their own unique features and ideas.
+Samsung, Huawei, Sony, and even Google offer their own take on the core Android experience, introducing their own unique features and ideas to improve on the basic software below.
 This is all made possible thanks to a common base operating system (OS), providing core functionality.
 All of the Android OS variants that you know and love are based on AOSP – the Android Open Source Project.

-The AOSP is an open source operating system development project maintained by Google.
-Anyone is free to contribute code and fixes to the project repository, but Google oversees its general direction and the bulk of development.
+The AOSP is an open-source operating system development project maintained by Google.
+Being open-source, anyone is free to review and contribute code and fixes to the project repository.
+Although Google oversees its general direction and the bulk of development.
 The AOSP regularly incorporates the latest bug and security patches for Android.
 Google also unveils major new features of the OS each year at its I/O developer conference.
-Android 10 being the latest edition.
+Android 11 being the latest edition with Android 12 heading our way later in 2021.

 Inside the Android Open Source Project